kevinsullivan/dmtl4/src/DMT1/Lectures/L08_setsRelationsFunctions/01_sets.lean.md

 logic, paves the way to:

 - (1) specifying *operations* on sets as definitions in predicate logic,
-- (2) proving propositions in set theory by proving the propositions to which they desugar.
+- (2) proving propositions in set theory by proving the propositions to which they reduce.

 To acquire the skill of proving propositions in set theory you *must* learn how each operation is formally defined in predicate logic,